 Also known as The Balanced Money Formula (proposed by Elizabeth Warren and Amelia Warren Tyagi in their book, All Your Worth), the 50-30-20 budget method is perfect for first-time budgeters and those who don’t want to hassle with individual expense categories.

-Here’s how it works, allocate your after-tax income into 3 portions:
+This budget method works by allocating your after-tax income into 3 portions:

 - 50% – Needs like shelter, transportation, utilities, debt, and food.